ba-dresden/ba-latex-template/docs/motivation.md

 [this](https://stackoverflow.com/questions/6188780/git-latex-workflow) question on StackOverflow.
 If you are using GitHub reviews could be made with pull requests.

-Unfortunately, the BA styleguide makes the usage of LaTeX for the average user unnecessarily hard.
+Unfortunately, the DHSN styleguide makes the usage of LaTeX for the average user unnecessarily hard.
-There is no style included in LaTeX, which fulfills the requirements of the BA.
+There is no style included in LaTeX, which fulfills the requirements of the DHSN.
 That is why this template has been created.